hphelion/documentation/moonshot/manage.administration-dashboard.resource-pool.md

 	The Type, Version, Region ID, and Provider URL fields are prepopulated based on the Cloud Type and Compute Region that you selected.

-8. From the **Cloud Profile** drop-down list, select HP Cloud OS Grizzly Baremetal.
+8. From the **Cloud Profile** drop-down list, select HP Helion Cloud OS Grizzly Baremetal.

     **Note**: As the Cloud Type is selected as HP OpenStack Grizzly, Provider Details are not required.